top of page

 How do we know if the soil and plants are healthy?

-Through workshops and talks on food sustainability and regenerative practices, Food Citizen helps participants understand food systems and encourage them to step forward as Earth citizens through everyday choices and actions.
+Through workshops and hands-on sessions on food and regenerative practices, Food Citizen help urban dwellers understand what we can do to step forward as Earth Stewards through our daily choices and actions.

 Our services